nikohoffren/hunajaholisti-website/CONTRIBUTING.md

-# Contributing to Hunajaholistin Hunaja homepage repository
+# Contributing to Hunajaholistin Hunaja repository

 First off, thanks for taking the time to contribute!